percona/percona-backup-mongodb/doc/source/running.rst

 Configuring a Remote Store for Backup and Restore Operations
 --------------------------------------------------------------------------------

-This must be done once, at installation or re-installaton time, before backups can be listed, made, or restored.
+This must be done once, at installation or re-installation time, before backups can be listed, made, or restored.
 Please see :ref:`pbm.config`.

 .. _pbm.running.backup.listing: